qld-gov-au/ckanext-data-qld/README.md

 # ckanext-data-qld
-A custom CKAN extension for Data.Qld
+A custom CKAN extension for Data.Qld.

 ## Installation